-The Internet – Some money transfer companies let you transmit through the internet (online).
+Online – Some money transfer companies let you transmit through the internet (online).
 You need to set up a special account and then the company will send the money to your friend’s bank account or make it available for the money to be collected as cash.

-Cell Phone and New Technology – sending money is an area that is developing all the time due to new technology.
+Mobile Phone and New Technology – sending money is an area that is developing all the time due to new technology.
 For example, Fiji is well established with mobile phone money transfers – where money is sent to a receiver who receives the funds via their mobile phone.

 How much money can I send?

 There is no legal limit to the amount of money that you can send.
 However, many businesses that transfer money do limit the amount that they can send for you.
 You are likely to be asked to provide some additional identification or to answer some questions by your money transfer company or bank if the amount you want to send is large.

 What ID do I need to send money?